 In terms of overall functionality, either API provides all necessary functions.
 Isode's API will give better performance, but the difference is not significant overall.

-In order to use Isode's AMHS Gateway API, Isode's Messaging API Manual defines the C language interface, explains how the API is used, and provides example applications.
+In order to use Isode's X.400 Gateway API, Isode's Messaging API documentation defines the C language interface, explains how the API is used, and provides example applications.
 Detailed understanding of the API is necessary to build an MTCU.

 Address Mapping and Directory

 Isode's AMHS Client API gives an interface which expects the MTCU to supply X.400 O/R Addresses.
 This requires the MTCU developer to generate these addresses, by table lookup, algorithmic conversion or other approach.
 The SPACE Project has defined an approach to use of directory to perform this mapping.

 Testing an Isode MTCU requires a configuration that is not dependent on the API used to build the MTCU.
 The MTCU is tightly coupled to M-Switch X.400 and runs as a part of it.
 In terms of the M-Switch architecture, it comprises an passive channel.
 "Passive" means that the MTCU is run as a separate server which interacts with other M-Switch components.
 The MTCU can submit messages into the M-Switch queue or retrieve messages from the M-Switch queue.